johnwalicki/TI-SimpleLink-Workshop/part3/TOFDASH.md

 ### Step 3 - mmWave Range Dashboard

-- Turn to the Node-RED Dashboard browser tab, click on the menu tab in the upper left corner, and select the mmWave ToF tab.
+- Turn to the Node-RED Dashboard browser tab, click on the menu tab in the upper left corner, and select the mmWave Range tab.
 - On the mmWave dashboard, you will see a bar chart, a Level and a Gauge.

 ![Node-RED mmWave Range Flow](/screenshots/NRD-TI-mmWave-Dashboard.png)